craigdm2/ATMS-523-Module-8-craigdm2/README.md

 Next I used k-means clustering with k=3 on the isolation forest anomalies to try and differentiate between Chinooks and other events.
 This worked very well!
 Looking at the characteristics of the centroids for each event, there was a clear differentiation between chinooks and other events (roughly northerly cold air events, and winter storms/blizzards).

-### Trend Determination
+### Determining Trends

-Next I classified any day with >=3 or more hours which were tagged to the chinook cluster as a chinook day.
+Next I classified any day with 3 or more hours which were tagged to the chinook cluster as a chinook day.
 I used linear regression and then a non-parametric Mann-Kendall test to confirm whther there was a significant trend.

 ## Results

 ### Isolated Forest

 temp_delta_6h

     -Anomaly: +3.64

 pressure_delta_6h

     -Anomaly: +0.09

 humidity_delta_6h

     -Anomaly: -10.29

 rel_hum

     -Anomaly: +51.43

 wind_spd

     -Anomaly: +28.19

 wind_dir

-    -Anomaly: 321.9°
+    -Anomaly: 321.9

 This clearly isn't picking out a chinkook.
 Moderate warming, increased pressure (we're looking for a decrease), a slight drop in humidity but relatively high average humidity.
 Moderate northerly winds.